Loksta8/AntSimulation/README.md

-    Pre-commit Hook: Automatically detects changes to source files Hash Generation: Updates the hash value in verification.txt when changes are detected Automatic Inclusion: Adds the updated verification.txt to your commit Build Integration: When building with CMake, the system places the current verification.txt alongside your executable in your build directory.
+    Pre-commit Hook: Automatically detects changes to source files Hash Generation: Updates the hash value in verification.txt when changes are detected Automatic Inclusion: Adds the updated verification.txt to your commit Build Integration: When building with CMake, the system places the current verification.txt alongside your executable and generates a validation_history_log.txt in your build directory

 This seamless process ensures all contributors maintain consistent code verification without manual intervention.
-The verification file remains in your build directory and don't need to be manually managed.
+The verification files remain in your build directory and don't need to be manually managed.
 Contribution Workflow

     Make your code changes